FatemaAkter11/Computer-Programmers/README.md

 # Greatest Computer Programmers Event

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create Computer Programmers](https://computer-programmers-event.netlify.app/).

  In the project directory, you can know: